-- 1.1 My name is Daniel Shepherd.
+My name is Daniel Shepherd.
 I hold a PhD in psychoacoustics, a Masters of Science degree in psychology, a Bachelor of Science degree in psychology and biology, and a Bachelor of Arts degree in history and politics.
 My PhD dissertation was a study on the abilities of human observers to discriminate between low level sounds.
-My Masters thesis investigated a newly emerging paradigm in physics, stochastic resonance, and applied it to the processing of low level sounds in humans. - 1.2 Currently I am a Senior lecturer (Above the Bar) at the Auckland University of Technology, lecturing in the areas of psychological assessment, biopsychology, and statistical analyses at both the undergraduate and postgraduate levels.
-Since 2005 I have undertaken substantial supervision of postgraduate students engaged in a range of psychological and healthS research, including psychoacoustical topics.
-At the University of Auckland I am an honorary research fellow in the Department of Psychology, an associated staff member in the Department of Chemistry, and have a strong working relationship with members of the University of Auckland's School of Audiology and School of Population Health.
-In 2008 I co-founded the World Health Organisations' Quality of Life (WHOQOL) field centre in New Zealand. - 1.3 I have published papers on the psychophysical measurement of human hearing abilities and have presented at numerous international conferences on the topic.
+My Masters thesis investigated a newly emerging paradigm in physics, stochastic resonance, which I applied to the processing of low level sounds in humans.
+The impact of environmental factors on health defines the scope of my research practice.
+I approach the study of noise and health both descriptively and experimentally, and conduct both epidemiology and laboratory-based studies.

+Currently I am a Senior lecturer (Above the Bar) at the Auckland University of Technology, lecturing in the areas of psychological assessment, biopsychology, and statistical analyses at both the undergraduate and postgraduate levels.
+Since 2005 I have undertaken substantial supervision of postgraduate students engaged in a range of psychological and health research, and have held membership on executive governance boards in the university.
+At the University of Auckland I am an honorary research fellow in the Department of Psychology, an associated staff member in the Department of Chemistry, and have a strong working relationship with members of the University of Auckland's School of Audiology and School of Population Health, and the School of Occupational Medicine located at the University of Otago.
+In 2008 I co-founded the World Health Organisations' Quality of Life (WHOQOL) field centre in New Zealand.

+I have published papers on both noise-induced health deficits and the psychophysical measurement of human hearing abilities, and have presented at numerous international conferences on the topic.
 In the past year I have accepted invitations from top-tiered psychoacoustic and health journals to peer review scientific manuscripts.
+In 2010 I was named Senior Researcher of the Year in the School of Public Health, in the Faculty Health at Auckland University of Technology.